Buying a Vehicle in Canada and the USA

 the information has value for everyone.

-Most new students have no plans to purchase
+Most international travellers and students have no plans to purchase

-a car, but once they find out how inexpensive pre-owned vehicles
+a car, but once they find out how inexpensive per-owned vehicles

-are in Canada and the U.S., they want one.
+are in Canada and the U.S., many want one.

 The first step in maintaining a vehicle

 is to purchase one with as few problems or potential problems

 Get help when buying